Documentation

 • package.json

 Now we will take a closer look at the www/ folder which holds our web-application to be rendered in a native mobile application.
-It has generic folders that we can find in any modern web project:
+It should look like:

 • css/